kcri-tz/kcri-cge-bap/README.md

     BAP --rf-i=0.95 --rf-c=0.8 assembly.fna

-For an overview of all available parameters, use `--help`:
+For an overview of available parameters, use `--help`:

     BAP --help